timcdlucas/translucent_interpretable_ML_review/translucent.md

 We can examine the 2D PDP of two covariates (figure @fig:2dgestlatgp @fig:2dgestlatrf) and calculate what proportion of the curve is explained by the sum of the two 1D PDPs (e.g. figure @fig:pdpgestgp).
 We can therefore take one covariate that we know has strong interactions (``GestationLength_d'' as seen in table @tbl:interimp) and calculate the two-way interaction strength between that covariate and all other covariates (table @tbl:specificinter).
 Finally, once important interactions have been identified, the 2D PDP can be examined to determine the shape of that interaction (figure @fig:2dgestlatgp and @fig:2dgestlatrf).
-Looking at the 2D PDP of gestation length and latitude for the random forest model we can see that something.
+Looking at the 2D PDP of gestation length and latitude for the Random Forest model we can see that something.